Lapillus (group)

 Lapillus (/ləˈpɪləs/; Korean: 라필루스; RR: Rapilruseu; MR: Rap'illusŭ; stylized in all caps) is a South Korean girl group formed and managed by MLD Entertainment.
-The group is composed of six members: Chanty, Shana, Yue, Bessie, Seowon, and Haeun.
+The group is composed of five members: Chanty, Yue, Bessie, Seowon, and Haeun.
+Originally a six member group, Shana left the group on October 26, 2025.
 They debuted on June 20, 2022, with the release of their digital single album Hit Ya!.

 Name

 In an exclusive press conference with the Philippine media networks ABS-CBN and CNN Philippines, leader Shana explained that their group name is derived from a Latin word. "[It means] a special stone or like a jewel that shines different colors depending on the direction of the light", she said.

 History

 Pre-debut activities

-Shana was a J-Group contestant on Girls Planet 999 placing 16th overall.
+Shana was a J-Group contestant on Girls Planet 999.
+She placed 16th overall in the show.
 Chanty is a former actress who was under Star Magic in the Philippines and previously appeared on dramas such as Hiwaga ng Kambat, I Got You, and Starla.
 Together with Shana, Chanty hosted a YouTube series called ChanSha World from December 2021 to August 2022, which featured the pair playing games and completing challenges, allowing fans to discover more about them ahead of their debut.